joshhornby/joshhornby.github.io/_posts/2025-11-28-weekly-updates.md

 Sending my manager weekly updates has become a key part of how I stay effective.
 There are three main reasons I do this:

 First, it provides visibility.
-My manager can quickly see what I'm up to in a given week and means we spend less time on status updates during 1-on-1s and more time on strategic issues.
+My manager can see what I'm up to in a given week, so we spend less of our 1-on-1s on status updates and more on the things that need a decision.

 Second, it tracks how productive (or unproductive) I've been.
-Each week, I log the main pieces of work and outcomes.
-This includes blockers, bottlenecks, and any issues in general.
-Over time, patterns emerge on what's slowing me down most.
+Each week I log the main pieces of work and the outcomes, along with any blockers.
+Over time you can see what slows me down most.

 Third, it earns trust.
 This could also be called managing up, but by sharing what I'm working on, I build confidence that I'm focused on the right things.
 It also opens the door for feedback before problems arise.